rixx/coverageroulette/README.rst

 -----------------

 Do you know the handy coverage.py_?
 It's a useful tool to measure the test coverage of your python program!
-It supports Cpython and PyPy for Python2 and Python3, and integrates with pytest, aswell!
+It supports CPython and PyPy for Python2 and Python3, and integrates with pytest, aswell!

 Now, have you ever looked at a long list of uncovered source code lines and despaired?
 Despair no more!
 Execute `shoot.py` on an xml coverage report to receive a random uncovered line of code.